pegasone/pegasone.github.io/index.md

 <h4>2020-12-18</h4>

-The lack of transparency and the questionable recent updates to historical data by some countries make the interpretation of the COVID-19 pandemic parameters increasingly difficult.
+Lack of transparency and questionable recent updates to historical data by some countries make the interpretation of the COVID-19 pandemic parameters increasingly difficult.